Step 3.3

 • whether you have any problems with your memory

-The person from the ACAT will have a discussion with you and your carer about some of the options, including:
+The Assessor will have a discussion with you and your carer about some of the options, including:

 • whether they think you might be able to keep living in your own home and how that could potentially work;